3imaginaryboys3/3imaginaryboys3.github.io/about.markdown

 permalink: /about/
 ---

-This page has to be filled with something guys
+ - This page needs to be filled with something, guys.

+- Yeah, I know, don't worry, I'm on it.
+I'm preparing a big surprise.

+- Oh shit, I can already tell this is going to be bad...